jamielthompson29/mhwkb/README.md

 Please note: doctors recommend that no one should attempt to withdrawal from psychiatric drugs (Antidepressants, Antipsychotics, Anti-anxiety drugs and ADHD drugs) without a doctor's supervision.
-If you have firmly decided to discontinue medication without a doctor's supervision, you may find some guides to medication on Amazon or other book-selling sites.
+If you have firmly decided to discontinue medication without a doctor's supervision, you can find some guides to medication withdrawal (a.k.a. [_discontinuation syndrome_](https://psychcentral.com/lib/what-is-discontinuation-syndrome/)) on book-selling sites, or sites such as [The Icarus Project](http://theicarusproject.net/).

 ## About Andy Alt (Project Owner)
 I first received treatment for mental health issues (major depression, anxiety,